alexgizelis/bytewatch-stremio-addon/README.md

 - At least 1GB RAM (Puppeteer launches a browser)

 ### To Run Remotly
- - A free render account
+ - A free render account OR
+ - A free vercel account

 ---